 Scarlet Gem The flowers are very double and bright scarlet, on plants 9-12 in. high.*

-Casino The hybrid tea-type, sweetly scented flowers are deep yellow in bud, soft yellow, when open.
+Casino The hybrid tea-type, sweetly scented flowers are deep yellow in the bud, and soft yellow, when open.
 It is vigorous and grows to 10-12 ft.
 It is valuable for pillars and for covering fences.
 (Pruning Group 3.)

 Copenhagen The recurrent blooms are large, full, scarlet and sweetly scented.
 Vigorous and compact to 8— 10 ft., it is a good pillar rose.
 (Pruning Group 4.)